maxtkc/mvths-wiki/docs/015aa-formating.rst

 Overview
 --------

-The following are some more techniques for formating variables that will be helpful as you move forward.
+The following are some more techniques for formating variables which are slightly different for formating text.
 The first is that the command characters can be placed inside the text of your print function.
 The second is that you can print gramatical characters with single quotes.

 The following two lines of code...